-1.5.3 Future Land Supply
+Future Land Supply 1.5.3

-These population forecasts informed the land supply analysis performed to identify the availability of residential, commercial and industrial land for the City over the next 50 years (2070).
-Since the City of Cold Lake does not have jurisdiction over CFB 4 Wing, the land supply analysis is based on the current land availability in Cold Lake North and South, including the lands that were recently annexed from the M.D.
-The following is a summary of land supply by core land use, considering the land requirements expected from the population forecast under the low, medium and high growth scenarios:
+These population projections informed the land supply analysis performed to identify the availability of residential, commercial, and industrial land for the City to the year 2076.
+Since the City of Cold Lake does not have jurisdiction over 4 Wing, the land supply analysis is based on the current land availability in Cold Lake North and South, including the lands that were recently annexed from the MD.
+The following is a summary of land supply by core land use, considering the land requirements expected from the population projections under the low, medium, and high growth scenarios: